-Nagarik is set in the post-partition India, in Calcutta and revolves around a middle class family and its gradual impoverishment.
-Ramu is a fresh graduate looking for a job as thousands others.
-He lives with his father, mother and sister in a rented house in a lower class neighborhood, a far cry from the big house they had before the partition.
-Ramu’s sister Sita is of marriageable age, however their poverty causes them to be humiliated by the families of the prospective grooms.
-The only ray of happiness in Ramu’s life is his ladylove Uma, however she also lives under financial stress along with her sister Shefali and her mother.
+Nagarik is set in the post-partition India, in Calcutta and revolves around a middle-class family and its gradual impoverishment.
+Ramu is a fresh graduate looking for a job as thousands of others.
+He lives with his father, mother and sister in a rented house in a lower-class neighbourhood, a far cry from the big house they had before the partition.
+Ramu’s sister Sita is of marriageable age, however, their poverty causes them to be humiliated by the families of the prospective grooms.
+The only ray of happiness in Ramu’s life is his ladylove Uma, but she also lives under financial stress along with her sister Shefali and her mother.
 There is another poor character in the film, Jatinbabu who Ramu wants to help, but cannot and hence tries to avoid him.

 Despite all his efforts, Ramu is unable to find a suitable job for himself.
 To meet the household expense, the family is forced to take a paying guest- Sagar.
 However, even with the money paid by Sagar, the family is not able to pay the rent and is insulted and evicted from the house.
 Sagar falls in love with Sita but is unable to propose because of his pitiful condition.

-Nagarik seems to be derivative of Ghatak’s long association with the Communists and IPTA.
-It is a rare film, a phoenix that has risen again from its ashes; and to anyone with a remote taste of good cinema, it is a must watch.
+Nagarik seems to be a derivative of Ghatak’s long association with the Communists and IPTA.
+It is a rare film, a phoenix that has risen again from its ashes; and to anyone with a remote taste of good cinema, it is a must-watch.